40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/reference/README.md

 ### SD-WAN / Remote Access

 Providing access to remote users as well as from micro, small and large offices using VPN, SD-WAN or ZTNA technologies is one of the most common use-cases for FortiGates in the public cloud.
 This use-case follows the same setup as the Ingress N-S Inspection and does not have dedicated templates or deployment scripts.

+VPN tunnels should be built towards ELB public IP address, which is to be added as secondary IP to the port1 interface.

 ## How To Deploy
 * [using Terraform](terraform/)